Business Valuation: The Asset-Based Approach

 That is when the valuation expert documented the asset accumulation method valuation analysis on the newly developed balance sheet as below:

-Here is a detailed explanation of how the expert reached this new balance sheet:
+Detailed explanation of how the expert reached this new balance sheet

 (1) The valuation expert considered all of the company’s current accounts, and based on the analysis of the aged accounts receivable balance, the valuation expert valued this account from $4,000 to $3,000.
 Along with this, the valuation expert restated the inventory balance from the $5,000 last-in, first-out (“LIFO”) accounting convention to a $6,000 current replacement cost value.